lauvergn/QuantumModelLib/ReadMe.txt

         CALL sub_Init_Qmodel(ndim,nsurf,'phenol',.FALSE.,0)

         It initializes the phenol potential (2D and 3 PES).
+        => Computation of the diabatic surface

+ 3a2) Initialization (extra)
     Some extra parameters can be initialized with specific procedures:

     - Phase_Following (default: .TRUE. ) for the adiabatic calculations:
               CALL set_Qmodel_Phase_Following(Phase_Following)

+    - Phase_Checking (default: .TRUE. ) for the adiabatic calculations:
+              CALL set_Qmodel_Phase_Checking(Phase_Checking)

     - ...

  3b) Potential energy surface(s), PES, evaluation